mlzarathustra/ondes/TO-DO.md

 # OndeSynth - to do

- - tighten the synchronization if possible:
-    - phase clock activation
-    - add component output to main mix inputs

----
- - if an envelope is done and at zero but the voice isn't, return without looking at inputs.

 ---
   - LFO pitch mod (i.e. FM)
     - level-override: needs to allow for min and max, like out-level-amp: does for envelopes.